fdazen/fda-documentation/yield_management.md

 ---
 title: Yield Management
 tags:
   - yield management
-keywords: "yield management, yield rules, yield settings"
+keywords: 'yield management, yield rules, yield settings'
-last_updated: "November 18th, 2015"
+last_updated: 'November 18th, 2015'
+summary: >-
-summary: "The Yield Management is a powerful tool of your PMS: it triggers automatic rate changes based on the occupancy level of a room type or your run of house.
-The price change is governed by rules that you will have to configure in the system, in order to define how the rates should change when certain conditions apply. "
+  The Yield Management is a powerful tool of your PMS: it triggers automatic rate changes based on the occupancy level of a room type or your run of house.
+  The price change is governed by rules that you will have to configure in the system, in order to define how the rates should change when certain conditions apply.
 published: true
 ---